maitreverge/minishell_101/ressources/maitreverge/README.md

 }
 ```

-*In this example, the program opens the directory /tmp using opendir, reads all directory entries using readdir, and then closes the directory using closedir.
-If closedir succeeds, it prints "Closed the directory /tmp".
-If closedir fails, it prints "Failed to close the directory /tmp.".*
+*In this example, the program opens the directory `/tmp` using `opendir`, reads all directory entries using `readdir`, and then closes the directory using `closedir`.
+If `closedir` succeeds, it prints "Closed the directory /tmp".
+If `closedir` fails, it prints "Failed to close the directory /tmp.".*
-*If opendir fails, it prints "Failed to open the directory /tmp.".*
+*If `opendir` fails, it prints "Failed to open the directory /tmp.".*

 [Back to Summary](#summary)